Title: Broker

 Plot Location: Section D, Range 7, Lot 1

-The first thing visitors notice in driving through the main entrance to Mount Moriah is the
+The first thing visitors notice when driving through the main entrance to Mount Moriah is the

 “mid-century modern” Pergolese mausoleum off to the right.
-It is one of three mausoleums visible from Kingsessing Avenue and one of only about a dozen in the entire cemetery.
+It is one of three mausoleums visible from Kingsessing Avenue and one of only 14 in the entire cemetery.

 Each one is as unique as the individual for whom the structure was built.
 In this case, there are various details missing about the life of Joseph Pergolese, which only adds to the intrigue about the building’s chief occupant.

 This mausoleum is the best preserved, but not just because it’s the newest, erected in 1948.
-Thanks to its location next to the office, it hasn’t been vandalized, still retaining the original doors and this beautiful stained glass
+Thanks to its location next to the office, it has escaped the work of vandals, still retaining the original doors and this beautiful stained glass

 window in the rear wall.